gits2501/twiz/README.md

-tokenNotFound | `"oauth_token"` string was not found in `redirection(callback) url`. tokenMissmatch | `Request token` and token from `redirection(callback) url` do not match. requestTokenNotSet | `Request token` was not set.
-requestTokenNotSaved: `Request token` was not saved.
+tokenNotFound | `"oauth_token"` string was not found in `redirection(callback) url`. tokenMissmatch | `Request token` and token from `redirection(callback) url` do not match. requestTokenNotSet | `Request token` was not set. requestTokenNotSaved | `Request token` was not saved.
 Check that page url from which you make request match your redirection_url. chunkedResponseWarning | Stream is consumed chunk by chunk in `xhr.onprogress(..)` callback. noRepeat | Cannot make another request with same `redirection(callback)` url. spaWarning | Twitter authorization data not found in url.